chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 ![Whoever is careless with the truth in small matters cannot be trusted with important matters.
 Excerpt from Albert Einstein's last statement, April, 1955, translated here into English from German.](/assets/images/blog-imgs/2018-09-10-css-specificity/test-2-2.png "Whoever is careless with the truth in small matters cannot be trusted with important matters.
 Excerpt from Albert Einstein's last statement, April, 1955, translated here into English from German.")

 You see what happened here?
 Both selectors are targeting the same element, but the 18px in the first p selector is overriding the intro selector.
 It defies the Cascade Order (we would expect the second to override the first), which can make it a little confusing.
 This is where knowing how Specificity works comes in handy.

+### Calculating CSS Specificity

-CSS Specificity can be calculated by looking at the selectors and counting the various components.
+The CSS Specificity of a selector can be calculated by looking at what makes up the selector and counting the various components.
 Here’s a handy chart:

 <img src="/assets/images/blog-imgs/2018-09-10-css-specificity/specificity-chart.png" class="specificity-chart" alt="How to calculate Specificity" title="CSS Cascading Order">